-Cigar Box: Make a Guitar Pickup in Less Than Five Minutes for Under $2
+Cigar Box: Build a Guitar Pickup in Under Five Minutes for Less Than $2

 Can you make your own pickup out of a wall wart plug in under five minutes and less than $2?